Gerard Goya - Go to review

 Conditions like melasma, post-inflammatory hyperpigmentation (PIH), and sun spots behave differently and require different treatment strategies.

-Aggressive treatment can cause rebound darkening
+Aggressive treatment can cause "Rebound Darkening"

 Over-strong peels, lasers, or improper product use can trigger inflammation, leading pigment to return darker than before.